-Bits Name Access Reset Value Description 31-15 Reserved RO 0x0 Reserved: These bits are reserved for future use and always return zero.
-14 RxBadFrmEn R/W 0 Receive Bad Frame Enable.
-This bit provides a means for allowing bad receive frames to be accepted and passed to the RX AXI4-Stream interface as if they were good frames.
-0 - Normal operation, bad frames are rejected.
-1 - Bad frames are accepted.
+Bits Name Access Reset Value Description 31:15 Reserved RO 0x0 Reserved: These bits are reserved for future use and always return zero.
+14 RxBadFrmFn R/W 0 Receive Bad Frame Enable .
+This bit provides a means for allowing bad receive frames to be accepted and passed to the RX AXI4-Stream interface as if they were good frames. • 0 - Normal operation, bad frames are rejected. • 1 - Bad frames are accepted.
 13 Reserved RO 0 Reserved : These bits are reserved for future use and always return zero.
-12 EMultiFltrEnbl R/W 0 Enhanced Multicast Filter Enable : This bit provides a simple way to disable the new enhanced multicast filtering if present.
+12 EMultiFltrEnbl R/W 0 Enhanced Multicast Filter Enable: This bit provides a simple way to disable the new enhanced multicast filtering if present.
 This is necessary if promiscuous address reception mode is desired or if use of the built-in 4 TEMAC multicast address registers is required when the subsystem includes the enhanced multicast address filtering function enabled at build time by the C_MCAST_EXTEND parameters.
+See Extended Multicast Address Filtering Mode for more details. • 0 - Disable enhanced multicast address filtering mode. • 1 - Enable enhanced multicast address filtering mode if present.

+Table 2-30: Reset and Address Filter Register (0x000_000) (Cont'd)

-See Extended Multicast Address Filtering Mode for more details.
-0 - Disable enhanced multicast address filtering mode.
-1 - Enable enhanced multicast address filtering mode if present.
-11 NewFncEnbl R/W 0 New Functions Enable : This bit allows you to disable VLAN tagging, VLAN stripping, VLAN translation, and extended multicast filtering.
-Enabling the new functions only affect operation if the functions have been added to the design using the appropriate parameters at build-time. • 0 - Disable new functions.
-1 - Enable new functions if present.
-Receive VLAN Strip Mode : These bits select the operation mode for receive VLAN stripping and are only used when C_RXVLAN_STRP = 1.
+Bits Name Access Reset Value Description 11 NewFncEnbl R/W 0 New Functions Enable: This bit allows you to disable VLAN tagging, VLAN stripping, VLAN translation, and extended multicast filtering.
+Enabling the new functions only affect operation if the functions have been added to the design using the appropriate parameters at build-time. • 0 - Disable new functions. • 1 - Enable new functions if present.
+Receive VLAN Strip Mode: These bits select the operation mode for receive VLAN stripping and are only used when C_RXVLAN_STRP = 1.
 Valid VLAN TPID values must be initialized in the TPID0 and TPID1 registers.
 For mode 11, the Receive VLAN data table must be initialized.
 See Extended VLAN Support for more details.
-10-9 RxVStrpMode R/W 00 00 - No VLAN tags are stripped from receive frames.
-01 - One VLAN tag are stripped from all receive frames that have VLAN tags. • 10 - Reserved.
-11 - One VLAN tag is stripped from select receive frames that already have VLAN tags.
+10:9 RxVStrpMode R/W 00 • 00 - No VLAN tags are stripped from receive frames.
+O1 - One VLAN tag are stripped from all receive frames that have VLAN tags. • 10 - Reserved. • 11 - One VLAN tag is stripped from select receive frames that already have VLAN tags.
+Transmit VLAN Strip Mode : These bits select the operation mode for transmit VLAN stripping and are only used when C_TXVLAN_STRP = 1.

-Table 2-28: Reset and Address Filter Register (0x000_000)

-Bits Name Access Reset Value Description Transmit VLAN Strip Mode : These bits select the operation mode for transmit VLAN stripping and are only used when C_TXVLAN_STRP = 1.
 Valid VLAN TPID values must be initialized in the TPID0 and TPID1 registers.
 For mode 11, the Transmit VLAN data table must be initialized.
 See Extended VLAN Support for more details.
-8-7 TxVStrpMode R/W 00 • 00 - No VLAN tags are stripped from transmit frames.
-01 - One VLAN tag is stripped from all transmit frames that have VLAN tags. • 10 - Reserved.
-11 - One VLAN tag is stripped from select transmit frames that already have VLAN tags.
-6-5 RxVTagMode R/W 00 Receive VLAN Tag Mode: These bits select the operation mode for receive VLAN tagging and are only used when C_RXVLAN_TAG = 1.
+8:7 TxVStrpMode R/W 00 • 00 - No VLAN tags are stripped from transmit frames.
+01 - One VLAN tag is stripped from all transmit frames that have VLAN tags. • 10 - Reserved. • 11 - One VLAN tag is stripped from select transmit frames that already have VLAN tags.
+6:5 RxVTagMode R/W 00 Receive VLAN Tag Mode: These bits select the operation mode for receive VLAN tagging and are only used when C_RXVLAN_TAG = 1.
 The VLAN tag that is added is from the RTAG register.
 Valid VLAN TPID values must be initialized in the TPID0 and TPID1 registers.
 For mode 11, the Receive VLAN data table must be initialized.
-See Extended VLAN Support for more details.
-00 - No VLAN tags are added to receive frames.
+See Extended VLAN Support for more details. • 00 - No VLAN tags are added to receive frames.
 01 - VLAN tags are added to all receive frames.
 10 - VLAN tags are added to all receive frames that already have a VLAN tag.
 11 - VLAN tags are added to select receive frames that already have VLAN tags.
-4-3 TxVTagMode R/W 00 Transmit VLAN Tag Mode: These bits select the operation mode for transmit VLAN tagging and are only used when C_TXVLAN_TAG = 1.
-The VLAN tag that is added is from the TTAG register.
-Valid VLAN TPID values must be initialized in the TPID0 and TPID1 registers.
-For mode 11, the Transmit VLAN data table must be initialized.
-See Extended VLAN Support for more details.
-00 - No VLAN tags are added to transmit frames.
-01 - VLAN tags are added to all transmit frames.
-10 - VLAN tags are added to all transmit frames that already have a VLAN tag.
-11 - VLAN tags are added to select transmit frames that already have VLAN tags.

-Table 2-28: Reset and Address Filter Register (0x000_000) (Cont'd)
+Table 2-30: Reset and Address Filter Register (0x000_000) (Cont'd)